 The app allows you to set the brightness of the status light, as well as the brightness and fade-out delay of the touch controls.
 It also allows you to set the bass and treble, along with providing direct control over a range of embedded music services including Tidal, Amazon, Pandora, Deezer, Spotify, TuneIn, and SoundCloud.
 By having the apps embedded in the speaker, you can carry on streaming music without the need for your smartphone to be constantly tethered to the Home 350.

 The Denon is also Roon Ready and supports Amazon Alexa, Google Assistant, and Siri via AirPlay 2.
-At the moment, a separate external device is required for accessing Amazon and Google’s smart assistants, but apparently an upcoming firmware update will activate the two microphones on the top panel, allowing voice interaction without the need for a third-party device.
+At launch a separate external device is required for accessing Amazon and Google’s smart assistants, but all the Home wireless speakers have been updated to allow voice interaction without the need for a third-party device.

 - An accomplished performer with plenty of low-end grunt